fpgmaas/cookiecutter-uv/docs/features/linting.md

 # Black

-[Black](https://black.readthedocs.io/) is used to format non-Python files like markdown, JSON, and YAML files.
+[Black](https://black.readthedocs.io/) is used to format Python code files.
 Its options can be configured in `pyproject.toml`:

 ```toml